PhillipeAlves/console_color/README.md

 ### **_config.js_**

 > **Escape sequences:** '\x1b' is the code for the non-printable control character escape.
-Escape sequences dealing only with colors and styles are also known as ANSI escape code and are standardized, so therefore they (should) work on any platform. '\x1b[31m', for example, is an escape sequence that will be intercepted by your terminal and instructs it to switch to the red color.
-[Learn more...](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors)</br> > **Convention:** in this file it was established a simple convention to access the properties of the 'config' object.
+Escape sequences dealing only with colors and styles are also known as ANSI escape code and are standardized, so therefore they (should) work on any platform. '\x1b[31m', for example, is an escape sequence that will be intercepted by your terminal and instructs it to switch to the red color.</br>
+> </br>[Learn more...](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors)</br> </br> > **Convention:** in this file it was established a simple convention to access the properties of the 'config' object.
 Respectively:
 >
 > - **G** - General configurations
 > - **F** - Font colors